xzhoulab/iDEA/docs/about.md

 title: About
 permalink: /about/
 ---
-iDEA integrates differential expression (DE) analysis and gene set enrichment analysis (GSEA) into a joint statistical framework, providing substantial power gains for both analytic tasks, and it requires gene-level summary statistics in terms of fold change/effect size estimates and their standard errors as input, which can be obtained using any existing scRNAseq DE methods.
+We developed a new computational method, iDEA, that enables powerful DE and GSE analysis for scRNAseq studies through integrative statistical modeling.
+Our method builds upon a hierarchical Bayesian model for joint modeling of DE and GSE analyses.
+It uses only summary statistics as input, allowing for effective data modeling through complementing and pairing with various existing DE methods.
+It relies on an efficient expectation-maximization algorithm with internal Markov Chain Monte Carlo steps for scalable inference.
+By integrating DE and GSE analyses, iDEA can improve the power and consistency of DE analysis and the accuracy of GSE analysis over common existing approaches. iDEA is implemented as an R package with source code freely available at: www.xzlab.org/software.html.

 Cite `iDEA`
 -------------------
-Shiquan Sun, Ying Ma, Xuequn Shang, Evan T. Keller, Mengjie Chen and Xiang Zhou. *Integrative differential expression and gene set enrichment analysis using summary statistics for single cell RNAseq studies*, 2019.
+Ying Ma, Shiquan Sun, Evan T. Keller, Mengjie Chen and Xiang Zhou. *Integrative differential expression and gene set enrichment analysis using summary statistics for single cell RNAseq studies*, 2019.

 Our group
 -------------------